 After an extensive review of several major style guides and journal preferences, our team of experts determined the most commonly preferred stylistic conventions for various aspects of academic papers.
-Starting in August 2021, we will be applying those conventions consistently throughout your paper if you order Standard or Advanced Editing.
+Starting in August 2021, we will be applying those conventions consistently throughout your paper if you order Standard Editing.

 - We now consistently capitalize “figure” and “table”